A responsible employer

 "Moving Forward Together, Your Voice for Action"

-This survey, carried out among all Michelin employees in 26 languages and 53 countries, has been conducted each year since 2013.
+This survey has been conducted each year since 2013.
 It is aimed at measuring the commitment of Group employees and canvassing their opinions about well-being in the workplace.
-86% of employees took part this year, demonstrating their interest and confidence in the approach.
-The commitment rate worldwide increased compared to 2014, totaling 77%.
+91% of employees took part this year, demonstrating their interest and confidence in the approach.
+The commitment rate worldwide increased compared to 2015, totaling 80%.

 Pride at belonging to the Group, the importance of quality in Michelin products and services, the overriding concern for employee safety and confidence in the future are the points of excellence revealed by the study